North Ryde

 North Ryde is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-North Ryde has notable cultural diversity, with 48.1% speaking a language other than English at home and 48.3% born overseas.
-Christianity is the predominant religion in North Ryde, representing 48.5%.
-Judaism is slightly overrepresented compared to Greater Sydney, comprising 0.9% versus 0.8%.
+North Ryde has a high level of cultural diversity, with 48.1% of its population speaking a language other than English at home and 48.3% born overseas.
+Christianity is the predominant religion in North Ryde, accounting for 48.5% of people.
+Judaism, however, is overrepresented compared to Greater Sydney, comprising 0.9% versus 0.8%.

 Frequently Asked Questions - Diversity